Troubleshooting issues with confluent OS deployment

 Confluent OS profile updates are not automatically applied on confluent updates

-The default confluent profiles for OSes (e.g. RHEL 8.4, SLE 15.3, etc.) do occasionally get updates as part of a confluent update.
-However, these aren’t applied automatically unless osdeploy import is re-run.
-To make sure the updates available to an OS profile in a confluent update are applied is is recommended to remove (or backup in a directory confluent doesn’t use) the existing default profile and re-run:
+The default confluent profiles for OSes (e.g. RHEL 8.4, SLE 15.3, etc., including genesis) do occasionally get updates as part of a confluent update.
+However, these aren’t applied automatically.
+To opt into updates, run

 Confluent does not support secure boot with PXE.